Use Camera and timer on Apple Watch

-Use HDR: Open the Camera app on your Apple Watch, firmly press the display, tap HDR , then tap Auto, On, or Off.
+Use HDR: Open the Camera app on your Apple Watch, firmly press the display, then tap HDR .

 HDR (High Dynamic Range) helps you get great shots in high-contrast situations.
 When shooting with HDR on, your iPhone takes multiple photos in rapid succession—at different exposure settings—and blends them together.
 The resulting photo has better detail in the bright and midtone areas.

 Note: HDR is available with the rear-facing camera on an iPhone and the front-facing camera on iPhone 5s and later.

 Use the following actions to review your shots on your Apple Watch.